-Offshore banking in Belize began when the outdated 1977 Banking Act, which did not adequately provide for a sound regulatory and supervisory authority, was repealed and replaced by the enactment of the Banks and Financial Institutions Act, 1995, and the introduction of the Offshore Banking Act, 1996, and the Money Laundering (Prevention) Act, 1996, which incorporated the best features of offshore banking legislation in Panama, Cayman and the British Virgin Islands.
+Offshore banking in Belize began in the mid 1990s, when the outdated 1977 Banking Act, which did not adequately provide for a sound regulatory and supervisory authority, was repealed and replaced by the enactment of the Banks and Financial Institutions Act, 1995, the introduction of the Offshore Banking Act, 1996 and the Money Laundering (Prevention) Act, 1996.
+These laws incorporated the best features of offshore banking legislation in Panama, the Cayman Islands and British Virgin Islands.

 a Belizean offshore bank can carry out the following activities within Belize:

 - establish, maintain and operate a business office in Belize